damiso15/alx-low_level_programming/0x0A-argc_argv/README.md

 * 0-whatsmyname.c - Write a program that prints its name, followed by a new line.
 * 1-args.c - Write a program that prints the number of arguments passed into it.
 * 2-args.c - Write a program that prints all arguments it receives.
+* 3-mul.c - Write a program that multiplies two numbers.

 ## 0-whatsmyname.c ##